Berry Global Group Inc: A High - GuruFocus.com

-Berry Global Group Inc (BERY, Financial), a prominent player in the Packaging & Containers industry, is currently trading at $63.59 with a market capitalization of $7.58 billion.
-The company's stock price has seen a gain of 3.33% today, despite a slight dip of -1.83% over the past four weeks.
-In this article, we will delve into Berry Global Group's GF Score of 91/100, which indicates the highest outperformance potential according to GuruFocus' ranking system.
+Berry Global Group Inc (BERY, Financial), a leading player in the Packaging & Containers industry, is currently trading at $66.18 with a market cap of $7.89 billion.
+The stock has seen a gain of 4.68% today and a 1.41% increase over the past four weeks.
+In this article, we will delve into the company's GF Score and its implications for potential investors.

 Financial Strength Analysis